 - A. Three-Sided Architecture.
 No particular architectural style is mandated.
-However, the architectural style of the front façade shall also be expressed at a minimum on both sides of the building.
+However, the architectural style of the front façade shall also be expressed at a minimum for the first 30 feet, or 30 percent, whichever is greater, of both sides of the building.

 - B. Building Walls.
 All exterior building elevations that face public streets, customer parking areas, or areas of residential use shall be designed so that there are no areas of blank wall that are more than 30 feet in horizontal direction or 16 feet in vertical direction.
 This requirement can be met through the use of:

 - 1. Windows;

 - 2. Doors;

 - 3. Awnings;

 - 4. Changes in both finish materials and colors (a change in color alone is insufficient to meet this requirement);

 - 5. Decorative cornices;

 - 6. Murals or graphics;

 - 7. Sconce lighting;

 - 8. Towers;

 - 9. Pilasters or columns;

 - 10. Arcades;

 - 11. At least 3 feet of horizontal or vertical offset in the building wall; or

 - 12. Comparable elements or design techniques that create an obvious and significant pattern of light and shadow on the building wall.